MattFennell/Kubernetes/README.md

 # Kubernetes on Google Cloud Platform
-This README describes how to run the Grad Bank App on Kubernetes on Google Cloud Platform.
+This README describes how to run the Grad Bank App using Kubernetes on Google Cloud Platform as well as locally with Minikube.

 #### Building the docker images
 Inside the `web-services` directory, run the following, replacing `username` with your docker username.
 This should build the Client and Service images, and then push them to DockerHub.
 There are more instructions for pushing images to DockerHub at https://hackernoon.com/publish-your-docker-image-to-docker-hub-10b826793faf

   1. `docker build -t username/web-services:latest --network=host .`